 The healthy or ‘good’ bacteria in your gut typically keep your Candida levels in check.
-However, the Candida population can get out of hand if a round of antibiotics kills too many of the friendly bacteria or you have a diet high in refined carbohydrates and sugar (which feed the Candida.)
+However, the yeast population can get out of hand if a round of antibiotics kills too many of the friendly bacteria or you have a diet high in refined carbohydrates and sugar (which feed the Candida.)

-High alcohol intake, oral contraceptives, and a number of other factors including a high-stress lifestyle can also cause Candida to get out of control.
+High alcohol intake, oral contraceptives, and a number of other factors including a high-stress lifestyle can also cause yeast to get out of control.
 Even a diet rich in fermented foods like Kombucha, sauerkraut, and pickles, can feed Candida.